fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ]
 ```

-Insert one new todo with the text: "Increase the number of tools in my toolbelt" with status done as false.
+Insert one new todo with the text: "Increase the number of tools in my toolbelt" with the status done as <i>false</i>.
 Consult the [documentation](https://docs.mongodb.com/v4.4/reference/method/db.collection.insertOne/#mongodb-method-db.collection.insertOne) to see how the addition is done.

 Ensure that you see the new todo both in the Express app and when querying from Mongo CLI.